analogjs/analog/apps/docs-app/docs/features/routing/metadata.md

             └── san-francisco.page.ts
 ```

-and the `routeMeta` definition in the `src/app/pages/cities/index.page.ts` file:
+and the following `routeMeta` definition to the `src/app/pages/cities/index.page.ts` file:

 ```ts
 import { RouteMeta } from '@analogjs/router';